rexcfnghk/pricing-store/README.md

 ## Assumptions

 - Provider IDs are known to the caller and are provided as URL parameters
+- Customer IDs are known to the caller and are provided as JWTs

 ## Things to improve on